ljdnielsen/bacillales_genomes_figures/README.md

 This will download the assembly Fasta and the Fastq SRAs, and use the short read to calculate the base accuracy of the assembly.

 ## Running the notebooks
-To run the Jupyter notebooks, start the server by running `jupyter lab`.
+To run the Jupyter notebooks, start the server by running `jupyter lab` and access the notebooks in the `src/notebooks` directory.